Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 Option 1 Running executable file directly
 ------------------------------------------------

-Find the “Client.exe” file in the specified directory, double click it and the Client is opened.
+Find the "Client.exe” file in the specified directory, double click it and the Client is opened.

 .. image:: ../_static/imgs/Chapter_7_Smart_video_car/Chapter7_09.png
     :align: center